Timeline of the Yemeni revolution (3 June – 22 September 2011): 22 August

 Yemeni state-run media reported that Abdul Aziz Abdul Ghani, a former North Yemeni vice president, former Yemeni prime minister, and incumbent president of the Consultative Council, succumbed to injuries suffered in 3 June bombing of the presidential compound at his Riyadh hospital.

 23 August

-Prime Minister Ali Muhammad Mujawar returned to Sana'a from Riyadh after being injured in the June assassination attempt against President Saleh, Yemeni state-run media reported.
+Prime Minister Ali Muhammad Mujawar returned to Sanaa from Riyadh after being injured in the June assassination attempt against President Saleh, Yemeni state-run media reported.

 26 August – "Friday of Promising Victory"

 The Yemeni National Council called for "Saudi Arabia and other Gulf countries to align with the aspirations of the Yemeni people, and not to provide support for the remnants of the regime".
 Thousands protested in cities across Yemen to call for Saleh to resign, while thousands of counter-demonstrators showed support for Saleh by carrying his portrait and shouting slogans calling for his return.

 29 August

 Saleh again appeared to voice support for the Gulf Co-operation Council initiative and said presidential elections would be held within months.
 Reuters reported that a source close to Saleh said he had made a deal with the opposition to transfer power to Hadi in preparation for elections in three months' time.